Skip to content Skip to sidebar Skip to footer

 Top coat is the last coat to produce a smooth film finish and to form gloss of the finishing.
 Use the low sheen or medium gloss sheen top coat for this finish.
 Apply the top coat by spray wet coat evenly to overall surface.
 Wait until the top coat dry, and check the result.
 If we got the smooth finish film with even gloss then the finishing process has finished.
 If we haven't, then we can re sand the top coat layer and re spray the top coat.

-Post a Comment for "Antique pine finish."
+Post a Comment for "Antique pine finishing for furniture"